 The award is valid for four years with possibility of renewal.
 It funds with four million euros the centers and two million euros the units in the given period.

-The Severo Ochoa Programme targets those centers–be they existing university departments or institutes, public organizations’ research centres, or stable units that meet the requirements of the calls– that carry out cutting-edge basic research and are among the world's best in their respective areas.
+The Programme targets those centres or units that, while meeting the prerequisites of the Programme, carry out cutting-edge basic research and are among the world's best in their respective areas.
 Networks of centres or units are excluded.

 The centres or units that apply to this programme must demonstrate that their research fulfills the programme’s requirements for excellence and that they:

-Each “Severo Ochoa” centre or unit of excellence must have a Scientific Director, who is not necessarily the director of the institution.
-The Scientific Director must be highly respected by his peers for research that meets the highest standards as well as having a significant capacity for leadership in the management of research.
+Each “Severo Ochoa” Centre of Excellence or “María de Maeztu” Unit of Excellence must have a Scientific Director, who is not necessarily the director of the institution.
+The Scientific Director should perform research at the highest standards and also have a significant capacity for leadership in the management of research.

-“Severo Ochoa” centres or units of excellence must be centres of reference and clear examples of the quality and relevance of the pioneering scientific research carried out in Spain, and as such should serve to lead and energize our research system as a whole and boost its international profile.
+“Severo Ochoa” Centres of Excellence or “María de Maeztu” Units of Excellence must be centres or units of reference and clear examples of the quality and relevance of the pioneering scientific research carried out in Spain.
+As such, they should serve to lead and energize the Spanish research system as a whole and boost its international profile.